ingridflack/Naruto.App/README.md

 ## About the Project

 Naruto App is a project created to improve my frontend developer skills.
 To get data, I use the [NarutoQL](https://www.narutoql.com/docs) API.
+[Click here](https://naruto-app.vercel.app/) to visit the app.

 ### Built With